karimialii/Jobtracker/README.md

 - Python 3.x
 - Tkinter and Pillow libraries

-### Steps

-Follow these steps to set up and run the Job Application Tracker application locally.

 ## Steps

 Follow these steps to set up and run the Job Application Tracker application locally.